-Appraisers registered with the TDLR have up to five years to take nine appraisal courses and pass two additional exams in order to achieve certification as a Registered Professional Appraiser (RPA).
-During each subsequent five-year period after certification, appraisers must complete an additional 75 hours of continuing education.
-Failure to meet these minimum standards will result in the removal of the employee from an appraiser position.
+Appraisers registered with the TDLR have up to five years to take required appraisal courses and pass two exams in order to achieve certification as a Registered Professional Appraiser (RPA).
+During each subsequent five-year period after certification, appraisers must complete continuing education.
 TDLR also ensures that all registrants comply with the requirements of the Property Taxation Professional Certification Act and adhere to the set of ethical standards set forth in the Texas Administrative Code (TAC) Chapter 94.